Hadi02-gif/My-SQL-Project/README.md

 # About the Developer

-I am a budding Data Analyst currently mastering the art of SQL.
+I am a developing Data Analyst currently mastering the art of SQL.
 This project represents Week 4 of my journey, where I moved from learning basic commands to solving real-world business puzzles.

 What I learned during this project:
 How to connect different data tables using JOINs (like pieces of a puzzle).